Josef-Friedrich/dyndns/README.rst

 .. code-block:: yaml

     ---
-    secret: 12345678
+    secret: '12345678'
     nameserver: 127.0.0.1
-    dyndns_domain: dyndns.example.com
+    port: 53
     zones:
       - name: dyndns.example.com
         tsig_key: tPyvZA==

 * ``secret``: A password-like secret string.
-The secret string has to be at least 8 characters long and only alphnumeric characters are allowed.
+The secret string must be at least 8 characters long and only alphanumeric characters are permitted.
 * ``nameserver``: The IP address of your nameserver.
 Version 4 or version 6 are allowed.
 Use ``127.0.0.1`` to communicate with your nameserver on the same machine.
-* ``dyndns_domain``: The domain through which the ``dyndns`` HTTP API is provided.
-This key is only used in the usage page and can be omitted.
+* ``port``: The port to which the DNS server listens.
+If the DNS server listens to port 53 by default, the value does not need to be specified.
 * ``zones``: At least one zone specified as a list.
     * ``name``: The domain name of the zone, for example ``dyndns.example.com``.